vynious/cafe_management/backend/README.md

 ## Running with Docker

 1. Make sure Docker and Docker Compose are installed on your system.
+2. Make sure you have set up the environment variables using the `.env`
-2. Navigate to the project root directory (where the `docker-compose.yml` file is located).
+3. Navigate to the project root directory (where the `docker-compose.yml` file is located).
-3. Run the following command to build and start the containers:
+4. Run the following command to build and start the containers:

    ```
    docker-compose up --build